Polyfable

 Conclusion

-Blender textures are an essential part of creating realistic 3D models and visual effects.
-Understanding where these textures are stored is crucial for maintaining an organized workflow and easily accessing them when needed.
 By following the guidelines mentioned in this article, you can keep your textures organized and ensure a smooth texture mapping process in Blender.